 Risk management framework

-Risk management is a company-wide activity, under the responsibility of the Board of Management and Executive Committee, focused on the areas of major risk exposure.
+Risk management is an embedded company-wide activity, under the responsibility of the Board of Management and Executive Committee, focused on the areas of major risk exposure.

-During 2020, we held a significant number of enterprise risk workshops across the organization, including dedicated workshops on fraud risks in response to the rapidly changing environment due to COVID-19.
-Risk scenarios identified are prioritized by responsible management teams and functional experts, and adequate mitigating actions are defined.
-We consider risk assessment and mitigation to be a continuous process, carried out against the background of an evolving risk landscape, which includes short, medium and longer term challenges.
+During 2021, we held a significant number of enterprise risk workshops across the organization, as well as one workshop focused on fraud risk.
+Identified risk scenarios are prioritized by responsible management teams and functional experts, followed by the definition of adequate mitigating actions.
+We consider risk assessment and mitigation to be a continuous process, carried out against the background of an evolving risk landscape, which includes short, medium and longer-term challenges.

 Symbols indicate the following: